-Account balances, transactions, and history is only provided to the individuals listed as officers in Presence.
+Account balances, transactions, and history is only provided to the individuals listed as officers on Trailblazers.

 Account information can be requested from an authorized officer via email or in person with SOLE, located in Suite 224 of the Student Center.